mighty-gerbils/gerbil-poo/doc/poo.md

      (slot-name => function-form extra-function-args ...)
      ```

+  3. As a special case of the above, when the function form is `.+` which mixes
+     *before* the first prototype argument the rest of the prototype arguments,
+     the entry is:
+     ```
+     (slot-name =>.+ overriding-prototypes ...)
+     ```

-  3. In the more general case that the computation may or may not invoke the inherited computation,
+  4. In the more general case that the computation may or may not invoke the inherited computation,
      depending on some condition, then a user-specified symbol will be bound to
      a special form invoking that inherited computation, and the computation `form`
      may use that special form; then the entry is: